Banner graphic for SafeWise's Australian health insurance comparison

 Windows 11 vs Windows 10: Microsoft Store

-This is a big one.
-The Microsoft Store has come a way since its horrendous initial launch (most notably for gamers) in Windows 10 to being okay but still finicky today.
-The Microsoft Store has been on the to-upgrade list for a while now, and that’s happened in Windows 11.
+The Microsoft Store has come a way since its horrendous initial launch (most notably for gamers) in Windows 10 to being okay but still finicky.
+The Microsoft Store has been on the to-upgrade list for a while now, and that’s finally happened in Windows 11.

-Microsoft is pitching it as a single location for apps, streaming services as well as work, play and productivity tools.
-The redesign pledge is that it’s easy to use and easy on the eye, and that’s certainly true of my experience.
+Microsoft is pitching the online storefront as a one-stop shop for apps, streaming services as well as work, play and productivity tools.
+The redesign pledge is that it’s easy to use and easier on the eyes, and that’s certainly true of my experience.
 Use it to find more apps than ever (all tested for security and family safety) which, refreshingly, are easier to find.
 Some of the bigger apps you can find in the Windows 11 Microsoft Store Disney Plus, Visual Studio, Creative Cloud, Zoom and Canva.

 Windows 11 vs Windows 10: Upgrading